 New fossil and archaeological finds, along with insights from genetics, are upending the story of our origins

-Over the course of millions of years, humans and their primate relatives have tried nearly every possible mating arrangement
+Promiscuity, polygamy, monogamy—over the course of millions of years, humans and their primate relatives have tried nearly every possible mating arrangement

-A 50-year old discovery revolutionized our view of human evolution
+A 50-year-old discovery revolutionized our view of human evolution